-There were two major influences on this recipe: the Nestle Toll House back-of-the-package recipe (which I think we can all agree is pretty much The Standard as far as chocolate chip cookies go) and a recipe from Christina Tosi’s cookbook Milk Bar Life.
+There were two major influences on this chocolate chip cookie recipe: the Nestle Toll House back-of-the-package recipe (which I think we can all agree is pretty much The Standard as far as chocolate chip cookies go) and a recipe from Christina Tosi’s cookbook Milk Bar Life.

-It’s thanks to Christina’s recipe that I discovered the wonders of this one special ingredient that makes all the difference.
+It’s thanks to Christina’s chocolate chip cookie recipe that I discovered the wonders of this one special ingredient that makes all the difference.

-Have you ever used powdered milk in cookies?
+Have you ever used powdered milk in chocolate chip cookies or any cookies for that matter?

 Before coming across Christina’s recipe, it had never occurred to me to use milk powder in anything except my California Emergency Earthquake Preparedness Kit.

-But nibbling on the first cookie in the batch, I was amazed by the subtle caramel flavor and slightly chewy texture it gave the cookies.
+But nibbling on the first cookie in the batch, I was amazed by the subtle caramel flavor and slightly chewy texture it gave her chocolate chip cookies.

 Right then and there, I decided that milk powder deserved a spot in more of my cookie recipes — and particularly my signature chocolate chip cookies!